Shinto shrine: Hachiman shrines

-Because as Emperor Ōjin he was an ancestor of the Minamoto clan, Hachiman became the tutelary kami (氏神, ujigami) of the Minamoto samurai clan of Kawachi (Osaka).
-After Minamoto no Yoritomo became shōgun and established the Kamakura shogunate, Hachiman's popularity grew, and he became by extension the protector of the warrior class the shōgun had brought to power.
-For this reason, the shintai of a Hachiman shrine is usually a stirrup or a bow.
+Because as Emperor Ōjin he was an ancestor of the Minamoto clan, Hachiman became the tutelary (氏神, ujigami) of the Minamoto samurai clan of Kawachi (Osaka).
+After Minamoto no Yoritomo became and established the Kamakura shogunate, Hachiman's popularity grew, and he became by extension the protector of the warrior class the had brought to power.
+For this reason, the of a Hachiman shrine is usually a stirrup or a bow.

 During the Japanese medieval period, Hachiman worship spread throughout Japan among samurai and the peasantry.
 There are 25,000 shrines in Japan dedicated to him, the second most numerous after those of the Inari network.
 Usa Hachiman-gū is the network's head shrine together with Iwashimizu Hachiman-gū.
 However, Hakozaki Shrine and Tsurugaoka Hachiman-gū are historically no less significant shrines and are more popular.

 Shinmei shrines

 While the ritsuryō legal system was in use, visits by commoners to Ise were forbidden.
 With its weakening during the Heian period, commoners started being allowed in the shrine.
 The growth of the Shinmei shrine network was due to two concomitant causes.
-During the late Heian period, goddess Amaterasu, worshiped initially only at Ise Grand Shrine, started to be re-enshrined in branch shrines in Ise's own possessions through the typical kanjō mechanism.
+During the late Heian period, goddess Amaterasu, worshiped initially only at Ise Grand Shrine, started to be re-enshrined in branch shrines in Ise's own possessions through the typical mechanism.
 The first evidence of a Shinmei shrine elsewhere is given by the Azuma Kagami, a Kamakura period text which refers to Amanawa Shinmei-gū's appearance in Kamakura.
 Amaterasu spread to other parts of the country because of the so-called (飛び神明, tobi shinmei) phenomenon, the belief that Amaterasu flew to other locations and settled there.

 Tenjin shrines

 The Tenjin shrine network enshrines 9th-century scholar Sugawara no Michizane.
 Sugawara had originally been enshrined to placate his spirit, not to be worshiped.
 Michizane had been unjustly exiled in his life, and it was necessary to somehow placate his rage, believed to be the cause of a plague and other disasters.
 Kitano Tenman-gū was the first of the shrines dedicated to him.
-Because in life he was a scholar, he became the kami of learning, and during the Edo period schools often opened a branch shrine for him.
+Because in life he was a scholar, he became the of learning, and during the Edo period schools often opened a branch shrine for him.
 Another important shrine dedicated to him is Dazaifu Tenman-gū.

 Munakata shrines

 Headed by Kyūshū's Munakata Taisha and Itsukushima Shrine, shrines in this network enshrine the Three Female Kami of Munakata (宗像三女神, Munakata Sanjoshin), namely Chikishima Hime-no-Kami, Tagitsu Hime-no-Kami, and Tagori Hime-no-Kami.
-The same three kami are enshrined elsewhere in the network, sometimes under a different name.
+The same three are enshrined elsewhere in the network, sometimes under a different name.
 However, while Munakata Taisha enshrines all three in separate islands belonging to its complex, branch shrines generally do not.
-Which kami they enshrine depends on the history of the shrine and the myths tied to it.
+Which they enshrine depends on the history of the shrine and the myths tied to it.